dalabdgw/Piano-Education-Application/README.md

                 <p><strong><code>showPeaks</code></strong> - True to show amplitude peaks.
 Defaults to true.</p>
                 <br>
                 <br>
-                <p><strong><code>showScaleX</code></strong> - True to display scale labels on the X axis.
+                <p><strong><code>showScaleX</code></strong> - True to display scale labels on the x axis.
 See also noteLabels.
 Defaults to true.</p>
                 <br>
                 <br>
-                <p><strong><code>showScaleY</code></strong> - True to display the level/amplitude scale on the Y axis.
+                <p><strong><code>showScaleY</code></strong> - True to display the level/amplitude scale on the y axis.
 This option has no effect when radial or lumiBars are set to true.
-When linearAmplitude is set to false (default), labels are shown in decibels (dB); otherwise, values represent a percentage (0-100%) of the maximum amplitude.
+When linearAmplitude is set to false (default), labels are shown in decibels (dB), otherwise, values represent a percentage (0-100%) of the maximum amplitude.
 See also minDecibels and maxDecibels.
 Defaults to false.</p>
             </div>
             <div>
             <br>